hsienc/Assignment-2-replication/README.md

 1. `IPUMS`: Register with IPUMS at [https://international.ipums.org/international/](https://international.ipums.org/international/).
 Your extract needs to contain data on the following variables:
    > cntry year sample serial pernum wtper nchild age sex chborn yrschl educkh educvn empstat empstatd occ

    This extract should be placed in `/raw data/parents abroad/`.
-Note that, in IPUMS USA, “detailed” codes are automatically included in extracts for selected variables.
-So, selecting EMPSTAT simultaneously contain both EMPSTAT (general) and EMPSTATD (detailed) in our desirable variable list.
-Also note that, to read in data successfully, one will need to modify lines 2254-2272 of `/data/ec_family.do` using the .do file provided with the extract.
+Note that, “detailed” codes are automatically included in extracts for selected variables in IPUMS USA.
+So, selecting EMPSTAT simultaneously contain both `EMPSTAT` (general) and `EMPSTATD` (detailed) in our desirable variable list.
+Also note that, to read in data successfully, one will need to modify `lines 2254-2272` of `/data/ec_family.do` using the .do file provided with the extract.

 ## References